 These lines have found their way into The Chatto Book of Nonsense Poetry, although to treat them as nonsense risks obscuring the extent to which they distil the classical literary tradition of civil war as a horrifying inversion of the proper order of things, a turning inside-out of the body politic.
 The flood is also a specifically Lucanian image of civil war: in the Bellum Civile, Lucan greatly exaggerates previous accounts of the scale of the flood that resulted from the bursting of the banks of the river Sicoris, and that left Caesar’s armies stranded on a peninsula, to evoke ‘imagery of cosmic dissolution’, of ‘pressure on boundaries whose collapse is imminent’.

-Over the 776 lines in which the poet walks around the estate and then back to the house, over the course of a day, he comes to an understanding that his dream of perfect order and unity in the estate is a fantasy, even if the values of decency established by the Fairfax dynasty within Appleton House, and embodied by Marvell’s pupil, Elizabeth Fairfax, do offer some hope of shelter from the chaos of the public world:
+Over the 776 lines in which the poet walks around the estate and then back to the house, over the course of a day, he comes to an understanding that his dream of perfect order and unity in the estate is a fantasy, even if the values of decency established by the Fairfax dynasty within Appleton House, and embodied by Marvell’s pupil, Mary Fairfax, do offer some hope of shelter from the chaos of the public world:

 ’Tis not, what once it was, the World;